-The Academic Success Program (ASP) is an integral part of Albany Law School's commitment to provide the opportunity for all students to succeed in law school.
-The ASP is a collaborative effort involving law school administration, faculty and students with the goal of assisting students in developing and enhancing the critical skills necessary for academic success in school, success on the bar exam and success as an attorney.
-A professor of academic success coordinates academic support services.
-The program consists of several components, including a required first-year class for selected students that focuses on skill development in the context of substantive coursework, a series of workshops for first- and second-year students, a writing center, individual tutoring, counseling, an alumni mentoring program, a specialized bar course and a bar mentoring program for third-year students.
+The Academic and Professional Success Program (APSP) is an integral part of Albany Law School's commitment to provide the opportunity for all students to succeed in law school.
+The APSP is a collaborative effort involving law school administration, faculty and students with the goal of assisting students in developing and enhancing the critical skills necessary for academic success in school, success on the bar exam, and success as an attorney.
+The program consists of several components, including a required first-year class that focuses on skill development in the context of substantive coursework, a series of workshops for upper-division students, a writing center, individual tutoring, counseling, an alumni mentoring program, a specialized bar course and a bar mentoring program for third-year students.

-A required first-year course for selected students, Legal Methods concentrates on enhancing students' skills.
+The professional success Seminar is a required first-year course that concentrates on enhancing students' skills.
 It involves completing written and oral exercises in case reading, briefing, analyzing, synthesizing, note taking, outlining, communicating and exam taking skills.
-The course also addresses study habits, time management, and stress reduction.
+The course also addresses career pathways and professionalism.

 Tutors work with students assigned to first-year doctrinal courses and assist the students in working through problems and understanding the doctrinal coursework, as well as developing their skills.

-This is an Honors Teaching Fellowship program in which second-year students in the top 10 percent of their class are assigned to a section of first-semester Federal Civil Procedure as a teaching fellow.
+This is an Honors Teaching Fellowship program in which second-year students in the top 10 percent of their class are assigned to a section of a first-semester required course as a teaching fellow.
 The fellows attend the regularly scheduled classes, conduct or assist in conducting small group review sessions, provide individual tutoring and assist faculty in critiquing individual students' responses to sample questions and problems.